 I often share vacation rentals on my Savannah First-Timer’s Guide Facebook page, but I only share ones with a Short-Term Vacation Rental (STVR) number to protect you!
 There’s an overwhelming number of illegal rentals in Savannah, so always ensure a home has an STVR number.

 Savannah Vacation Guide

-If you’re ready to start planning a trip to Savannah and need additional help, I’ve created lots of handy resources.
+If you’re ready to start planning a trip to Savannah and need additional help, I’ve created some handy resources.
 Here are a few to get you started…

-- The Top Tours in Savannah – I’ve rounded up a list of my favorite fun and educational tours.
-(My personal favorites are the food tours, but they’re all good!
+- The Top Tours in Savannah – My personal favorites are the food tours, but they’re all good!

-Do you have any questions for me about these historic homes or any of the Airbnbs on Jones Street?
+Do you have any questions for me about these historic homes on Jones Street?
 If so, let me know in the comments below!